 Leaving our home port of Ballina in June 2013, we sailed through the wildlife rich Coral Sea, then raced past Thursday Island on strong easterlies to Darwin, logging close to 3000 miles with few touches of land.

-In Darwin a week of hectic preparations saw us crossing the Joseph Bonaparte Gulf after little rest for we were in a hurry to begin our quest.
+In Darwin, a week of hectic preparations saw us crossing the Joseph Bonaparte Gulf after little rest, for we were in a hurry to begin our quest.
 Three days later, luck had us landfall at Gallery Bay with enough daylight to launch Little Red and search for the freshwater we’d seen on our first visit.
-It was important to find freshwater there as it would be our turnaround point.
+It was vital to find freshwater there as it would be our turnaround point.
 But when pushing through the thorny scrub under the caves filled with rock art, Jude staggered, and then she sat down.
 “I feel giddy,” she laughed.
 “Guess I haven’t found my land legs yet.”